STAGES & PROGRAMS

 Dave Bevins (dobro wizard) started at home with his family, The Chilson Hill Gang.
 As a teenager, he guested many times with the Country Gentlemen and Don Stover.
 He became a 4-year member of Green Mountain Bluegrass with Dan & Stan Tyminski and after that joined the Mardi Gras band.
 In 2003 he won the National Resonator Dobro guitar competition.
 Dave has appeared & recorded with John Cowan, Pat Flynn, Scott Vestal, Victor Krauss, Andrea Zohn, & Andy Leftwich.
 He also has a CD recorded in Nashville, produced by Pat Flynn & engineered by Bert Battaglia, who also engineered Belas Fleck’s ‘Perpetual Motion’ CD.
 For the last 15 years, he’s performed at festivals from Indiana to Georgia and here in the northeast with the Atkinson Family.

-Bass – Daniel Klingsberg
+Bass – John Savold

-Guitar – Tony Watt
+Guitar – Betsy Rome

 All classes are $35.00 and paid to your instructor at the time of your class.